Proto-writing: Indian Bronze Age

 The Indus script is a symbol system that emerged during the end of the 4th millennium BC in the Indus Valley Civilisation.

 European Bronze Age

 With the exception of the Aegean and mainland Greece (Linear A, Linear B, Cretan hieroglyphs), the early writing systems of the Near East did not reach Bronze Age Europe.
 The earliest writing systems of Europe arise in the Iron Age, derived from the Phoenician alphabet.

 However, there are number of interpretations regarding symbols found on artefacts of the European Bronze Age which amount to interpreting them as an indigenous tradition of proto-writing.
 Of special interest in this context are the Central European Bronze Age cultures derived from the Beaker culture in the second half of the 2nd millennium BC.
 Interpretations of the markings of the bronze sickles associated with the Urnfield culture, especially the large number of so-called "knob-sickles" discovered in the Frankleben hoard, are discussed by Sommerfeld (1994).
 Sommerfeld favours an interpretation of these symbols as numerals associated with a lunar calendar.

+Mesoamerica

+The Cascajal block, dated c.
+900 BCE and associated with Olmec hieroglyphs.

+Andean and Mesoamerican civilizations and writing systems arose independently of each other, and of other cradles of civilization in the Old World.
+While the Andean quipu record-keeping system has been described as a very peculiar form of proto-writing, the indisputable proto-writing systems native to America are found in the Mesoamerican zone.
+The earliest attested form is Olmec hieroglyphs (900 BCE - 400 BCE).
+The decline of Olmec civilization gave rise to the Epi-Olmec or Isthmian script, which remains undeciphered as of 2026, and its classification — as proto-writing or as true writing — is a source of debate.
+Regardless, the same Mesoamerican tradition eventually produced the Maya script (300 BCE - 1600 CE), found to have been a fully-fledged writing system, after its decipherment in the 1950s and 1960s by Yuri Knorozov.

+Other closely-related Mesoamerican inscriptions whose nature is debated, or which are widely regarded as proto-writing, include the Zapotec script (500 BCE - 700 CE), Mixtec logograms (1200 BCE - 1700 CE) and Aztec picograms.